-Click here for more information, including a video from the author Julia Cook, about A Flicker of Hope.
+Click here for more information, including free lesson plans and a video from the author Julia Cook, about A Flicker of Hope.

 HOPE is our children’s window for a better tomorrow.
 In terms of resilience and well-being, hope is a critically important predictor of success.
 This creative story from the best-selling author of My Mouth is a Volcano!, and Bubble Gum Brain, reminds children that dark clouds can be temporary and asking for help is always okay.
 We all have times when we need to borrow a little hope from someone else.

 When your clouds get too dark,